Medical needs policy

 • the school where the pupil is registered or,

-• an authorised officer of the LA (attendance and inclusion team or pupil reintegration team) where a CYP is not on a school roll
+• an authorised officer of the LA (attendance and inclusion team or pupil reintegration team) where a child or young person is not on a school roll

 The basis for all referrals to MSP, including those with a EHCP, is that the pupil is unable to access their current setting.
 It is not because the current setting cannot provide for the pupil's needs.

-• The pupil must have accrued 15 days absence from their usual place of learning and the school register will evidence that this is due to ill health or medical reasons.
+• the pupil must have accrued 15 days absence from their usual place of learning.
+The school register will evidence that this is due to ill health or medical reasons

-• The referral will be supported by clear detailed medical evidence from an appropriate medical professional leading on the treatment for the pupil that demonstrates that the pupil is unable to access suitable education at their school.
+• where possible, the referral will be supported by clear detailed medical evidence.This will be from an appropriate medical professional leading on the treatment for the pupil.
+This will need to demonstrate that the pupil is unable to access education at their school

 Referral process